jxnblk/microapp/README.md

 - Redux-like store with a single reducer
 - ES2015 template literal functions based on bel
 - DOM update using morphdom and yo.update
-- cxs className helper for functional styles
+- cxs className helper for functional css-in-js styles